naikymen/titration/README.md

-> 3.5 methods for simulating phosphoric acid titration curves.
+# 3.5 simulations of phosphoric acid titration curves

->
-> The output of all methods is combined in the `R/comparison.R` script.
+The output of all methods is combined in the `R/comparison.R` script.

-# 1. Numerical method
+## 1. Numerical method

 It solves the acid-base equations for a given Na concentration, in a phosphoric acid buffer.